tinoryj/tinoryj.github.io/_posts/2019-01-26-Note-Ahmad18OBLIVIATE.md

 * Maintain ORAM server storage efficiently -> Additional security memory region with non-encrypted memory regions of SGX (Avoid costly context switches).
 * Reduce ORAM latency -> Asynchronous ORAM server update (Returns the required data when available and performs path updates asynchronously, rather than waiting for expensive ORAM path updates).

-## What

-Data oblivious filesystem for Intel SGX which adapting the ORAM protocol to read and write data from a file within an SGX enclave.
-It supports SGX programs without changes in application layer.

 ## Some Detail